BobGerman/Ignite24-Labs/LAB-446/instructions.md

 1. Find the chat with the name **Custom Engine Agent** in the list and select the **...** menu.
 1. Select **Delete** and confirm the action.
 1. In the Microsoft Teams side bar, select **...** to open the apps flyout.
 1. Select **Custom Engine Agent** to start a new chat.
-The two UI prompts are shown in the user interface.
+The two suggested prompts are shown in the user interface.

 ## Exercise 4: Message handlers